suresharora10/Palindrome_Suresh/README.md

 The sample algorithm used may not be the most efficient implementation of the solution.
 Implement a more performant solution and discuss or show how you can prove your implementation is faster than the original.

+# Project structure

+This project includes both the Java API and ReactJS code:
+* `/server` contains the Sprint Boot project
+* `/client/palindrome-ui` contains the ReactJS project

 # Getting Started